 The cove's inner section is too shallow to allow a vessel in far enough to obtain any real shelter, whilst the outer section is exposed to the full length of Dunmanus Bay.
-The only shelter it offers is in offshore winds, easterlies round through southeast to south.
-Attentive navigation is required for access as the bay is fringed by outlying rocks.
+The only shelter it offers is for moderate-sized craft in offshore winds, easterlies round through southeast to south.
+Attentive daylight navigation is required for access as the bay is fringed by outlying rocks.

 Keyfacts for Dunbeacon Cove